 Three classifications are available for all school meals: these are paid, reduced-price, and free.
-Income guidelines are published annually for those interested in applying for free or reduced-price meals.
+Income guidelines are publicized annually for those interested in applying for free or reduced-price meals.
 Applications are always available online, in the main office, and are provided for all students during the first week of school.
+A la carte items are available daily.

 A computerized pre-pay accounting system maintains student accounts and meal data.
-Students are to bring or parents may send payments of cash or checks payable to West Branch Cafeteria for deposit into individual student accounts.
+Students are to bring, or parents may send payments of cash or checks payable to West Branch Cafeteria for deposit into individual student accounts.
 Payments should include name, homeroom, and amount enclosed to assure accuracy.
 Payment boxes are provided in the office and cafeteria to collect payments every morning.
 Payments must be deposited by 8:40 AM to ensure same day credit.
-Payment can also be made via the My School Bucks website, which can be accessed under the Food Service tab on the West Branch website.
+Payment can also be made via the My School Bucks web site, which can be accessed under the Food Service tab on the West Branch web site.
 These accounts are debited as students purchase meals, milk, etc.